LoanDepot Park: 2016 renovation

 In time for the start of the 2016 MLB season, the park underwent a $500,000 renovation, mainly to lower and move in the outfield walls.
 The changes were studied and enacted after Marlins players complained to president David Samson that their long balls were not resulting in as many doubles or home runs as in other parks.
 Since 2012, the park has logged the second fewest home runs of all Major League ballparks, behind San Francisco's Oracle Park.
 The renovation, engineered by the Populous architectural firm that designed the original park, eliminated the "Bermuda Triangle" in center field and reduced the length from home plate to the center field wall from 418 ft to 407 ft.
 The walls around the outfield were lowered from heights up to 13 ft to as low as 6 ft, which will allow outfielders to make leaping grabs for long balls.
 The dimensions down the left- and right-field lines and in the power alleys were not altered, retaining the park's reputation as a pitcher's park.

 2020 changes

 On December 4, 2019, the team announced that the field surface would be converted to Shaw Sports B1K, an artificial turf surface installed by the Arizona Diamondbacks for Chase Field in 2019, and for the Texas Rangers in their new Globe Life Field.
 Also, the team announced that the center- and right-center field fences would be moved in, with the center-field fence being moved from 407 to 400 ft, and the right-center field fence being moved from 392 to 387 ft.
 The changes came after only 173 home runs were hit in 2019, which was the third-lowest mark in the league that season.

+Miami Live!

+In January 2025, the Marlins announced that they would be developing Miami Live! at the West Plaza in partnership with The Cordish Companies.
+The development will include indoor-outdoor dining and entertainment spaces and year-round activities with a planned opening date of 2026.